mattdesl/klasse/README.md

-## klasse
+# klasse

-A minimal class/mixin utility for JavaScript, focusing on performance, Node compatibility, and composition over inheritance.
+A minimal class/mixin utility for JavaScript, focusing on performance, node compatibility, and composition over inheritance.

 ## syntax

-Inspired by [MooTools](http://mootools.net/docs/core/Class/Class), the syntax is simple and readable:
+Inspired by [MooTools](http://mootools.net/docs/core/Class/Class) and [jsOOP](https://github.com/MikkoH/jsOOP), the syntax is simple and readable:

 ```javascript
 var MyClass = new Class({